themindfuldev/talk-backbone-tricks-or-treats-html5devconf/src/README.md

 ## Challenge

-1. Pick your *Quiz App* or come up with a brand new Backbone.js application which requires interaction with the user.
+1. Fork my [Quiz App](https://github.com/tiagorg/quiz-app) or come up with a brand new Backbone.js application which requires interaction with the user.
-1. Implement both *Marionette.js* and *Epoxy.js* on this project.
+1. Implement *Marionette.js* and either *React.js* or *Epoxy.js* on this project.
 Explore them well and use their features as much as possible.
 1. Evaluate the pros and cons of your solution regarding the adoption of such frameworks, in terms of code organization, verbosity, scalability and robustness.
-1. Send me your evaluation and the project in a GitHub repo.
+1. Send me your analysis and project in a GitHub repo.